arshsaini1333/Embedding-Website/README.md

 - **Change container size**: Update `.scrolling-component` `width` and `height`
 - **Change scroll distance**: Update `calc(-100% + 200px)` (replace `200px` with your container height)

+Note -> For this kind of websiteimages you can use extension GoFullPage (Open Website and click to extension for taking screenshot)

 Made with ❤️ using HTML & CSS By <strong> Arshdeep Kaur Saini </strong>